+(1) In accordance with applicable statutes, the recipient certifies that it will comply with title II of the Civil Rights Act of 1968 in carrying out this Act, to the extent that such title is applicable, and other applicable federal statutes.

+Yes \boxtimes No ----- ------------- ---- -- --

-(1) n accordance with applicable statutes, the recipient certifies that it will comply with title II of the C Rights Act of 1968 in carrying out this Act, to the extent that such title is applicable, and other applica ederal statutes.
-Yes No .
-(2) To be eligible for minimum funding in accordance with 24 CFR 1000.328, the recipient receiving less the S200,000 under FCAS certifies that there are households within its jurisdiction at or below 80 percent median income.
-Yes No Not Applicable (3) The following certifications will only apply where applicable based on program activities. a) The recipient will maintain adequate insurance coverage for housing units that are owned a operated or assisted with grant amounts provided under NAHASDA, in compliance with su requirements as may be established by HUD.
-Yes No Not Applicable b) Policies are in effect and are available for review by HUD and the public governing the eligibil admission, and occupancy of families for housing assisted with grant amounts provided un- NAHASDA.
-Yes No Not Applicable c) Policies are in effect and are available for review by HUD and the public governing rents charg including the methods by which such rents or homebuyer payments are determined, for hous assisted with grant amounts provided under NAHASDA.
-Yes No Not Applicable and d) Policies are in effect and are available for review by HUD and the public governing the managem and maintenance of housing assisted with grant amounts provided under NAHASDA. ent Yes No Not Applicable
+(2) To be eligible for minimum funding in accordance with 24 CFR 1000.328, the recipient receiving less than \$200,000 under FCAS certifies that there are households within its jurisdiction at or below 80 percent of median income.

+- (3) The following certifications will only apply where applicable based on program activities. - (a) The recipient will maintain adequate insurance coverage for housing units that are owned and operated or assisted with grant amounts provided under NAHASDA, in compliance with such requirements as may be established by HUD.
-Office of Native American Programs

-Office of Public and Indian Housing
+Yes \bowtie No Not Applicable

+(b) Policies are in effect and are available for review by HUD and the public governing the eligibility, admission, and occupancy of families for housing assisted with grant amounts provided under NAHASDA.

+Yes 🔀 No 📔 Not Applicable

+(c) Policies are in effect and are available for review by HUD and the public governing rents charged, including the methods by which such rents or homebuyer payments are determined, for housing assisted with grant amounts provided under NAHASDA.

+and

+Yes 🔀 No 🗌 Not Applicable

+(d) Policies are in effect and are available for review by HUD and the public governing the management and maintenance of housing assisted with grant amounts provided under NAHASDA.

+Yes No Not Applicable
-SECTION 8: IHP TRIBAL CERTIFICATION

-(NAHASDA § 102(c))
+SECTION 8: IHP TRIBAL CERTIFICATION (NAHASDA § 102(c))